Esri/arcgis-runtime-toolkit-android/Documentation/FloorFilterView/README.md

 ## Workflow 2

 Alternatively, the app could define a `FloorFilterView` anywhere it likes in its view hierarchy, because `FloorFilterView` extends the
 Android `LinearLayout` class.
-The app then calls `FloorFilterView.bindTo(GeoView)` to make it come to life as a 'FloorFilterView' for the given
+The app then calls `FloorFilterView.bindTo(GeoView)` to make it come to life as a `FloorFilterView` for the given
 GeoView.
 This workflow gives the app complete control over where the `FloorFilterView` is displayed - it could be positioned on top of any part of the GeoView, or placed somewhere outside the bounds of the GeoView.

-Here's example XML code that puts a 'FloorFilterView' in the bottom-left corner of the MapView :
+Here's example XML code that puts a 'FloorFilterView' in the bottom-left corner of a MapView :

 ```xml
 <?xml version="1.0" encoding="utf-8"?>